 Motorcycle Carburetor Problems

-- A lean mixture gives an erratic idle, with tendency to stall when not fully warm.
+A lean mixture gives an erratic idle, with tendency to stall when not fully warm.

-- Too rich a mixture gives an even, rhythmic misfire and a bit black smoke in the exhaust.
+Too rich a mixture gives an even, rhythmic misfire and a bit black smoke in the exhaust.

-- A correct idle mixture gives an even idle and colorless exhaust.
+A correct idle mixture gives an even idle and colorless exhaust.

 Lean Mixture

 A lean condition exists when the carburetor is delivering too much air.
-If there is not enough fuel mixed with the air, an engine will run lean, which will cause it not to run it's best, or potentially damage the engine.
-Typical symptoms of a lean mixture include some or all of the following:
+If there is not enough fuel mixed im, an engine runs lean, which will cause it not to run it's best, and potentially damage the engine.

 - Lurching acceleration